dpocknee/historical-permutations/README.md

 ### Prerequisites

-If you just want to use the library and are not bothered about contributing to the project or running the testing suite that accompanies it, then there are no prequesites needed for running the library, as it does not need the use of any external libraries.
+If you just want to use the library and are not bothered about contributing to the project or running the testing suite that accompanies it, then there are no prerequisites needed for running the library, as it does not need the use of any external libraries.
 If you are planning on running the testing suite you will need to be running `node.js` and install the devDependencies mentioned in the `package.json` file (these include `lodash`, `chai` and `mocha`).

 ### Installing

-The simples way to use this library is to download or clone the folder from the github repository onto a folder on your hardrive containing the project you want to use it with, then require or import in the files, as mentioned below in the `Deployment` section.
+The simplest way to use this library is to download or clone the folder from the github repository onto a folder on your hardrive containing the project you want to use it with, then require or import in the files, as mentioned below in the `Deployment` section.
 If you are cloning from github

 ### With node.js